Mailman (City Letter Carrier)

 Best Rated

-Asked by pink floyd almost 11 years ago
+Asked by Kevin about 11 years ago

 My mail man left a package I ordered in one of those package lockers that need the key to open.
 The key the mail carrier left does not work AT ALL.
 I left a note asking to leave my package in another box and it was ingnored.
 How do I get my package?

-Asked by Vanessa almost 11 years ago
+Asked by Vanessa about 11 years ago

 I am sorry that you are having this issue with the parcel locker key not working and your request being ignored re: using another parcel locker.
 I am not sure what the best solution is.
 Is the note you left very visible?
 If that doesn't work, maybe leave a post-it note on the parcel locker near the keyhole explaining the problem.
 Another option is to try to call the local post office and speak with a delivery supervisor or the national USPS Customer Support Center at: